elunna/nerfhack-changelog/README.md

 ### Impaired States and actions
 * Allow successfully using the #terrain command whilst impaired (xNetHack)
 * Falling downstairs does more damage: 10-19 damage instead of 1d3 damage (K-Mod)
+* Falling onto sinks does more damage
+* Levitating into the ceiling does more damage
 * Falling down a hole or pit whilst fumbling - or with you have low dexterity - can make you fall on a wielded weapon.
 * Going downstairs whilst stunned always results in falling, confusion sometimes does.
 * Jumping is not possible whilst **stunned**, and jumping whilst **confused** has a 20% chance to fail (EvilHack)